aniabaishvili/skilled-landing-page/README.md

 # Frontend Mentor - Skilled e-learning landing page

-## Here is my next frontend mentor challenge
+This is a solution to the [Skilled e-learning landing page challenge on Frontend Mento
 ### In this project i learned:
 * responsive design
 * mobile-first approach